uniquejava/OpenInExplorer/README.md

 This tiny eclipse plug-in enables you to open windows explorer for any selected node from package explorer view.
 MyEclipse has this feature but Eclipse doesn't, so I wrote this one.
-You can open node java such as, package, file, referenced libraries, etc.
+You can open any node such as folder, file, JRE System Library, Referenced Libraries, etc.

 ![pic](http://static.oschina.net/uploads/space/2013/0831/194848_VEcq_113421.jpg)